Cyclotron-based fast neutron beam facility at iThemba LABS

 Positron emission particle tracking is a nuclear technique which allows a single tracer moving within a system of flow to be tracked with the field of view of a modified PET scanner.
 PEPT Cape Town is sited at iThemba LABS where two PET scanners have been adapted for PEPT measurements.

-The facility features a D-T sealed tube neutron generator which produces nearly mono-energetic 14 MeV neutrons which can be collimated into a beam for fundamental research and applications.
+The facility features a D-T sealed tube neutron generator which produces nearly mono-energetic 14 MeV neutrons, and a 220 GBq AmBe source which produces a broad neutron energy spectrum.
+The neutrons from either the AmBe or STNG can be collimated into a beam for fundamental research and applications.
 We also operate a well-calibrated reference neutron detector and HPGe detector facility.

 Department of Physics